The best 4K webcam in 2023

 Obsbot has established itself as the experts in smart tracking - webcams that follow the person speaking round the room.
 The Tiny 2 is a third-generation product, and the best yet, with a larger 1/1.5-inch dual-ISO imaging sensor capable of snappy focusing as well as all the AI tricks well-established.
 The key advantage over a standard webcam is the motorized pan-tilt head, and a digital zoom, that can crop in to ensure your face fills the frame - even if you move.

-Thanks to the larger sensor, if you're exclusively using horizontal format video, it outperforms the Insta360 Link which previously sat in this spot on the list.
+Thanks to the larger sensor, if you're exclusively using horizontal format video it outperforms the Insta360 Link.
 It also boasts features like hand tracking and Obsbot can also sell a dedicated remote control.

 (Image credit: Alistair Charlton/Digital Camera World)